bharat6174/Loan_Portfolio_Ananlysis_and_Dashboards/README.md

 8. Added switch tiles on left side of the dashboards for faster switching between both dashboards and the data(loan_data).<br>

+**Note:** <br>
-**Note:** There are 3 dashboards in Tableau and 2 in Excel as the main data sheet in Excel is doing the same work as the **Details (Dashboard No. 3)** is doing in Tableau.<br>
+1. There are 3 dashboards in Tableau and 2 in Excel as the main data sheet in Excel is doing the same work as the **Details (Dashboard No. 3)** is doing in Tableau.
-**Note:** The **MoM rate** in the dashboard is w.r.t Nov-Dec as the dataset is limited to the year 2021.<br>
+2. The **MoM rate** in the dashboard is w.r.t Nov-Dec as the dataset is limited to the year 2021.
-**Note:** The interaction with the dashboards and slicers is only possible in the attached excel sheet(The Project - Data_Pivots_Dashboard.xlsv) in this repository and the Tableau file, not in the attached images of dashboards.
+3. The interaction with the dashboards and slicers is only possible in the attached excel sheet(The Project - Data_Pivots_Dashboard.xlsv) in this repository and the Tableau file, not in the attached images of dashboards.

 ## Dashboards in Tableau
 **Dashboard 1 - Summary Dashboard**<br>